 An alternative view of the park, hopefully including sightings of animals rarely seen during the day, is provided by guided night drives.
-These start between 6:30pm-7:00pm and last two to three hours, escorted by a ranger guide.
-There are great chances to see nocturnal animals such as bushbabys, pottos and perhaps even a leopard.
+These start between 6:30 pm7:00 pm and last two to three hours, escorted by a ranger guide.
+There are great chances to see nocturnal animals such as bushbabies, pottos and perhaps even a leopard.

 Game Drives in Kidepo Valley National Park

 For game drives in this park, it is advisable to move with a park ranger who will help you spot the lions that may be sitting on the valley’s various rocks.
-Other wildlife includes elephants, leopard, bush duiker, jackal, bushbuck, bush pig, ostrich, buffalo and much more, in the wild Narus Valley.
+Other wildlife includes elephants, leopards, bush duikers, jackals, bushbuck, bush pig, ostrich, buffalo and much more, in the wild Narus Valley.

 Narus Valley Game Drive

-Wildlife is most active in the Narus Valley during early mornings and late afternoon.
-6am and 4pm are optimum times to set off on game drives.
+Wildlife is most active in the Narus Valley during early mornings and late afternoons.
+6 am and 4 pm are optimum times to set off on game drives.

 The southerly Narus Valley contains the park’s only permanent water points and wildlife congregates in this area for much of the year.
-Look for buffalo and elephant in the swamps along the valley floor, giraffe and eland on the drier slopes above and scan the rock outcrops for lions.
+Look for buffalo and elephants in the swamps along the valley floor, giraffes and eland on the drier slopes above and scan the rock outcrops for lions.

 Kidepo Valley Drive